raagan-u/docs/docs/developers/cookbook/SDKDemoApp.md

 </Tabs>

-## Wallet client

-Garden SDK uses `walletClient` from the `wagmi` library to handle wallet events like wallet connections, transaction signing etc. You'll need to:

-1. Get the [walletClient](https://wagmi.sh/react/api/hooks/useWalletClient#usewalletclient) using the `useWalletClient` hook
-2. Pass it to your `GardenProvider` configuration

 ## Fetching quotes

-Great!
 Now that you have your `walletClient`, you can use it to initialize the `GardenProvider`.
 Before diving into swap, your app needs to fetch real-time quotes for their swap params `fromAsset`, `toAsset`, `amount`.

 Here's how you can fetch real-time quotes for your swap!
 The `getQuote` hook from Garden SDK helps you get the current USD values and exchange rates between any two supported assets.
 You'll need to provide: